Skip to main content

 • Acropolis Hypervisor (AHV): The Nutanix virtualisation layer installed on the Metal server

-• Default networking: A set of Virtual Switches / Bridges used for connectivity of the server uplinks, CVM and AHV components
+• Default networking: A set of Virtual Switches or Bridges used for connectivity of the server uplinks, CVM and AHV components

 networking overview

-• As AHV is created first, it will lease this IP, leaving no available IPs for the CVM external interface.
-It will use a link-local address instead
+• Because AHV is created first, it will lease this IP, leaving no available IPs for the CVM external interface.
+The CVM will use a link-local address instead.

-For all of the configurations deployed in this guide, the internal management network (the one that both br0 and eth0 will be placed in) is going to exist on VLAN 50 and represent the network 192.168.50.0/24.
+For all of the configurations in this guide, the internal management network (the one that both br0 and eth0 will be placed in) will exist on VLAN 50 and represent the network 192.168.50.0/24.
 We will see various configuration approaches that will see IPs from this range dynamically allocated through DHCP, as well as manually configured as static IPs.

 Major steps in the guide